sabirhusseinbalal/python-media-processing/README.md

    ```

 ## Notes
-- These are learning projects
+- These are learning-focused projects
-- Some results depend on input quality (audio/image/video)
+- Output depends on input quality (image/audio/video)
-- First run may download ML models (Whisper, Torch, etc.)
+- Some models (Whisper, Torchvision) may download on first run
 - Focus is understanding, not perfection